 Virtual Tour & FAQ

 What ages of children do we serve?
-We are licensed through Washington State Department of Children, Youth and Families to serve children ages 12 months through the time they start kindergarten.
+We serve children ages 12 months through the time that they start kindergarten.

 Do we have a sliding fee scale?
 We provide scholarship based on income for families who do not qualify for other subsidy programs.
 We ask that you apply for subsidy with DSHS, the City of Seattle or UW student funding programs first.
 Our scholarship fund is limited, and we want to be able to serve as many families as possible through our program.
 We do prioritize enrollment to subsidy families on our wait list.
 We will work with families regarding payment or payment plans for registration fee and tuition deposit.

 What meals do we serve?
 We serve breakfast daily for children who arrive prior to 8:45 a.m., Children bring a lunch from home, we have milk / beverages available.
-We serve a hearty snack at 3 p.m. and a light snack at 5 p.m. to keep our tummies happy until dinner time.
+We serve a hearty snack after nap time and a light snack between 4-5 pm to tide everyone over until dinner time.

 Our center is nut and peanut free due to allergies.
 Every thing we serve is vegetarian, low fat, low sugar.
 All of our milk is organic.
 We try to serve mostly organic vegetables and fruits.
 We introduce new foods on a regular basis to give the children a chance to try new things.

 What should children bring to preschool?
 A family provided lunch appropriate for the child's age, changes of clothes, outdoor clothing appropriate for the weather, and a blanket and soft comfort item, like a stuffed animal, for rest time.
 Unless a child is bringing something from home for a structured activity like "Show and Tell," please leave all toys from home at home.